-Election is God's eternal choice of some persons unto everlasting life-not because of foreseen merit in them, but of His more a fine and and them, but of His mere mercy in Christ-in consequence of which choice they are called, justified, and glorified
+Election is God's eternal choice of some persons unto everlasting life-not because of foreseen merit in them, but of His mere mercy in Christ-in consequence of which choice they are called, justified, and glorified.

 VI.
 The Fall of Man.